VHP4Safety/cloud/docs/catalog.md

 ## COPASI

-Open-source software application for creating and solving mathematical models of biological processes such as metabolic networks, cell-signaling pathways, regulatory networks, infectious diseases, and many others. [[more info](service/copasi.md)]
+An open-source software application to create and solve mathematical models of biological processes such as metabolic networks, cell-signaling pathways, regulatory networks, infectious diseases, and many others. [[more info](service/copasi.md)]

 -------------------------------------------------------------------------------